Civics Engagement and Outreach Initiative

 - Centro Legal de la Raza The Youth Law Academy supports Oakland high school students with academic and career preparation.
 Mock trial classes are held on Tuesday nights from 5-7pm at the Alameda County Law Library in downtown Oakland, across from the courthouse.
 Coaching will take place each Spring culminating with a mock trial in June.
 The mock trial attorney coaches help students understand the trial process and how to present their case in front of the court.
 Coaches with practices or has experience in criminal law, or any type of trial experience are needed to work with a team of 6-7 students.

-Other Resources and Information for Volunteers, Schools and Teachers
+Resources & Information for Volunteers, Schools, and Teachers

 - Power of Democracy